uhhhhh1231/get-started-with-apis/README.md

-# Get started with apis
+# Get started with apis in javascript

-First download the main folder
+First, download the main folder and run `npm install`.
+Once the two dependences are installed run `node index.js` in your visual studio code terminal to start the index file.

+If you are hosting the apis on your laptop/pc you can access it by going to `localhost:3000/` in your browser.